 Clubs and societies vary from year to year, and reflect the interests of our students.
 They are often led by members of the Sixth Form.
-To help you see the range of activities available, details of the clubs running during
+Please visit our Extracurricular webpage for more information on our activities.

 Can I start to learn or continue to learn a musical instrument?

 Our Music Department is based in Highbury House, which is also the base for the North Herts Music School.
 Lessons are available for piano, keyboard, recorder, drum kit, guitar, voice and the usual orchestral string, woodwind and brass instruments.
 Group activities include Senior and Junior Orchestra, Clarinet Group, String Quartets, Recorder Group, Keyband, Flute Group and Guitar Group.
 All lessons occur during school time and are provided weekly on a rota system so that you don't always miss the same lesson in school.

 Whether you have instrument lessons in school or not, there are many opportunities for you to participate in extracurricular ensembles in all instruments.
 The Junior String Orchestra, Wind Band, Keyband and Junior Choirs are an excellent way for students to develop their ensemble playing and enjoy making music.
-The Senior Choir, Senior Orchestra and Wind Band are long established groups that perform regularly in and out of school.
+The Senior Choir, Senior Orchestra and Wind Band are long-established groups that perform regularly in and out of school.

 What trips and visits take place?

 A variety of trips and visits are arranged throughout the school year.
 These vary from year to year.
 Overseas trips have included Classics trips to Italy and Greece, a History trip to Berlin, a Business Studies trip to New York, Spanish trips to Barcelona and Granada, a Design & Technology trip to Paris, a Geography trip to Iceland, and a sports tour to Holland.
 The Biology department has also arranged expeditions to Tanzania and Malawi via Operation Wallacea.
-We were the first UK school to be invited to be members of the highly prestigious Student Global Leadership Institute which are two week Summer programmes in Hawaii and India.
+We were the first UK school to be invited to be a member of the highly prestigious Student Global Leadership Institute, which runs two-week summer programmes in Hawaii and India.